 Market-political ambidexterity in Spanish MNEs: The simultaneous relationship between scope of internationalization and political risk.

-Marlena Monika DZIKOWSKAD (Poznań University of Economics, Poland)
+Marlena Monika DZIKOWSKA (Poznań University of Economics, Poland)

 The role of a subsidiary within the value chain of a MNE – a structural model development.

 Heidi WECHTLER (Macquarie University, Australia) & Alexei KOVESHNIKOV (Hanken School of Economics, Finland)

 There are two sides to every coin?
 Elucidating the effects of emotional intelligence on expatriates’ attitudes and behaviour.

 Eliane CHOQUETTE (Aarhus University, Denmark) – for two papers that were both presented at EIBA 2012 Sussex / Brighton:

 What do inward-outward in the internationalization process of firms mean for export survival?

 Virginia HERNANDEZ & Maria Jesus NIETO (Universidad Carlos III de Madrid, Spain)